The Denis O’Leary Medical Educator Award

 · All submissions will be reviewed by the OxCME education officer and a shortlist of up to five produced.

-· The shortlist will then be reviewed by an independent panel which will consist of a number of experts in the field of medical education, in addition to an honorary member from the O’Leary family, who will rank the submissions and select the winner.
+· The shortlist will then be reviewed by an independent panel which will consist of a number of experts in the field of medical education, in addition to a patient and public representative (PPI), who will rank the submissions and select the winner.

 Essential criteria